Auber8a/Auber8a.github.io/_portfolio/portfolio-1.md

 ---
-title: "Agent design project for mnk Games"
+permalink: /projects/
+title: "Projects"
 excerpt: "Development of an agent that plays on a 7x7 board, using decision algorithms to compete autonomously in a “Connect 4” type game. <br/><img src='/images/Mate_portada'>"
-collection: Portfolio
+autor_profile: true
+redirect_from:
+  - /projects/
+  - /projects.html
 ---

-**Agent design project for mnk Games**
+# **Agent design project for mnk Games**

 Development of an agent that plays on a 7x7 board, using decision algorithms to compete autonomously in a “Connect 4” type game.